 in an artistic family of artists, actors and musicians, she

 developed an early interest in the arts.

-Her grandfather, Rusty Lee, was a film actor, musician and
+Her grandfather, Rusty Lee, was an actor, musician and

-painter and was a major influence.
-As was her
+painter and a major influence along with her grandmother,

-dancer and model.
+and model.
 She attended the University of Texas as a

-Museum Studies Major where she was a dean's list
+Museum Studies Major where she was a dean's list student

 Although Venus was studying to be a curator, she began